Kaushalya Logistics Expands Cement Supply Chain Footprint with Three New Depots in Uttar Pradesh - www.lokmattimes.com

 Kaushalya Logistics Expands Cement Supply Chain Footprint with Three New Depots in Uttar Pradesh

-PNN Mumbai (Maharashtra) [India], November 4: Kaushalya Logistics Limited (NSE: KLL), a diversified conglomerate specializing in logistic support to ...
+Mumbai (Maharashtra) [India], November 4: Kaushalya Logistics Limited (NSE: KLL), a diversified conglomerate specializing in logistic support to the cement ...

 Mumbai (Maharashtra) [India], November 4: Kaushalya Logistics Limited (NSE: KLL), a diversified conglomerate specializing in logistic support to the cement industry, has commenced operations at three new depots in Uttar Pradesh, namely Fatehpur (Choudagra), Unnao (Radhaganj) and Balia (Rasara) for J K Cement under the CFA model.